-[0921] Sometimes the direction of the magnetic field in relation to the orientation of the molecule makes a difference.
-For instance, $\pi$ frequencies are associated with a magnetic field parallel to an exciting electromagnetic field, while a frequencies are found when it is perpendicular.
+Sometimes the direction of the magnetic field in relation to the orientation of the molecule makes a difference.
+For instance, $\pi$ frequencies are associated with a magnetic field parallel to an exciting electromagnetic field, while $\sigma$ frequencies are found when it is perpendicular.
 Both $\pi$ and $\sigma$ frequencies are present with a circularly polarized electromagnetic field.
 Typical Zeeman splitting patterns for a paramagnetic molecule in two different transitions are shown in FIGS. 68a and 68b.
 The $\pi$ frequencies are seen when $\Delta M=0$ , and are above the long horizontal line.
 The $\sigma$ frequencies are seen when $\Delta M=\pm 1$ , and are below the long horizontal line.
 If a paramagnetic molecule was placed in a weak magnetic field, circularly polarized light would excite both sets of frequencies in the molecule.
-Thus, it is possible to control which set of frequencies are excited in a molecule by controlling its orientation with respect to the magnetic
+Thus, it is possible to control which set of frequencies are excited in a molecule by controlling its orientation with respect to the magnetic field.

-[0922] When the magnetic field strength is intermediate, the interaction between the paramagnetic molecule's magnetic moments and the externally applied magnetic field produces Zeeman effects equivalent to other frequencies and energies in the molecule.
-For instance, the Zeeman spitting may be near a rotational frequency and disturb the end-overend rotational motion of the molecule.
-The Zeeman splitting and energy may be particular or large enough to uncouple the molecule's spin from its molecular axis.
+ized iron.
+The hemoglobin, and hence the red blood cells, are paramagnetic.
+In addition, hydrogen ions can be found in a 25 action between the paramagnetic molecule's magnetic molecule moments and the externally applied magnetic field produces 25 action between the paramagnetic molecule's magnetic moments and the externally applied magnetic field produces 26 Zeeman effects equivalent to other frequencies and energies in the molecule.
+For instance, the Zeeman spitting may be 27 near a rotational frequency and disturb the end-over-end rotational frequency and disturb the end-over-end rotational frequency and disturb the end-over-end rotational motion of the molecule.
+The Zeeman splitting and 28 energy may be particular or large enough to uncouple the molecule's spin from its molecular axis.

-[0923] If the magnetic field is very strong, the nuclear magnetic moment spin will uncouple from the molecular angular momentum.
+If the magnetic field is very strong, the nuclear magnetic moment spin will uncouple from the molecular angular momentum.
 In this case, the Zeeman effects overwhelm the hyperfine structure, and are of much higher energies at much higher frequencies.
 In spectra of molecules exposed to strong magnetic fields, hyperfine splitting appears as a small perturbation of the Zeeman splitting.

-[0924] Next, consider Zeeman effects in so called "ordinary molecules" or diamagnetic molecules.
+Next, consider Zeeman effects in so called "ordinary molecules" or diamagnetic molecules.
 Most molecules are of the diamagnetic variety, hence the designation "ordinary".
 This includes, of course, most organic molecules found in biologic organisms.
-Diamagnetic molecules have rotational magnetic moments from rotation of the positively charged nucleus, and this magnetic moment of the nucleus is only about 1⁄21000 of that from the paramagnetic molecules.
+Diamagnetic molecules have rotational magnetic moments from rotation of the positively charged nucleus, and this magnetic moment of the nucleus is only about 1/1000 of that from the paramagnetic molecules.
 This means that the energy from Zeeman splitting in diamagnetic molecules is much smaller than the energy from Zeeman splitting in paramagnetic molecules.
 The equation for the Zeeman energy in diamagnetic molecules is:

-$Hz=-(g{\dagger}J=g{1}I)\cdot\beta H{o}$
+$$Hz=-(g{j}J=g{1}I).\beta H{o}$$

-[0925] where J is the molecular rotational angular momentum, I is the nuclear-spin angular momentum, $g_j$ is the rotational g factor, and $g_1$ is the nuclear-spin g factor.
+where J is the molecular rotational angular momentum, I is the nuclear-spin angular momentum, $g_j$ is the rotational g factor, and $g_1$ is the nuclear-spin g factor.
 This Zeeman energy is much less, and of much lower frequency, than the paramagnetic Zeeman energy.
 In terms of frequency, it falls in the hertz and kilohertz regions of the electromagnetic spectrum.